Lars Schmidt, multidisciplinary artist, dancer and musician,

 In dance and bodywork his path led from classical and modern dance training to working with postmodern dance forms and improvisation.

-Lars also worked, lived and learned on organic farms and with shepherds in France, Italy and Norway, and holds a Diploma of Applied Permaculture Design.
+Lars also worked, lived and learned on organic farms and with shepherds in France, Italy and Norway.

 Besides the deep immersion into rural areas and retreated life, he has been living and working in major cities like New York, Paris, Berlin, Buenos Aires, Barcelona or Oslo.